 The CCI Education and Resource Team (CERT) is an advisory group based out of Student Affairs that is devoted to a stronger, more inclusive community at Chapman University.
 The purpose of CERT is to promote civility and respect by educating our community and empowering those affected by alleged incidents related to issues including, but not limited to, bias, hate, or discrimination.
 The team will actively involve those affected as well other students, faculty, and staff in shaping responses to various reported incidents.

 + - Who serves in CERT?

 CERT includes members from several departments across campus both in and beyond the Student Affairs Division.
-Current members represent the Dean of Students Office, Cross-Cultural Engagement, Office of Housing & Residence Life, Student Organizations, Student Psychological Counseling Services, Admissions, Human Resources, Fish Interfaith Center, and the Office of Church Relations.
-For Spring 2016, we are looking to expand membership in CERT and look forward to new partnerships across campus to best support Chapman students.
+Current members represent the Dean of Students Office, Cross-Cultural Engagement, Residence Life and First Year Experience, Student Organizations, Student Psychological Counseling Services, Admissions, Human Resources, Athletics, Fish Interfaith Center, and the Office of Church Relations.
+For Spring 2017, we are looking to expand membership in CERT and look forward to new partnerships across campus to best support Chapman students.

 + - Why do we have CERT?

 CERT is one of the Cross-Cultural Initiatives launched by Student Affairs at Chapman.
 The goal of the Cross-Cultural Initiatives is to provide a series of engaging experiences that expose students to multiple viewpoints on a variety of issues, as well as highlight the many different identities and cultures that comprise the Chapman student community.
 We recognize that any incident or activity related to alleged intolerance, bias, hate, or discrimination can jeopardize the active and open pursuit of education and opportunity within and beyond the Chapman community.
 Therefore, CERT was developed to help connect students with resources when they are in need as well as educate our community on issues that can affect us all.

 + - What population of Chapman does CERT serve?